 I recommend starting from Brooklyn so the view of Manhattan lasts the duration of your walk.

 If you have a nice camera, this is a time to bring it.
-If you’re big on Instagram, make sure you wear your Brooklyn Bridge Best!More Info (click to expand)
+If you’re big on Instagram, make sure you wear your Brooklyn Bridge Best!More Info (click to show all)

 3. Visit Other Countries